die Karte

 Translation

-- card (flat, normally rectangular piece of stiff paper, plastic etc.) feminine
+card (flat, normally rectangular piece of stiff paper, plastic etc.)

 - ellipsis of Spielkarte: playing card abbreviation, alt-of, ellipsis, feminine